Acer saccharum

 sugar maple

-The mighty sugar maple boasts some of the most vivid fall colors of our entire NE flora, serving as a host plant for numerous insects as well as being the source for maple syrup.
+The mighty sugar maple boasts some of the most vivid fall colors of our entire New England flora, serving as a host plant for numerous insects and offering us the gift of sap for maple syrup.
 This tree is common in residential and park landscapes for its year-round charisma and naturally stately shape.

 Height: 60-80 ft